 We need PR to be available to everyone who would benefit from it.
-This means more services, more staff and more referrals for treatment.
+This means more services, more staff and more referrals.
+This would improve the health of people living with lung disease and reduce the impact of lung disease on the NHS

 Pulmonary Rehabilitation for people with IPF